ohio813/betterbatch/readme.txt

 The steps in the file will be subsituted for the include statement as if they were defined in the including file.

+You can mark an include as optional by using the {*optional*} qualifier.

+An include marked as optional will be used if it exists, but otherwise will be ignored (a log file message will output if it was found or not).

 ------------------------------------------------------
 Logfile specification